AdarshNandanwar/AUGSD_course_load/README.md

     npm run build
     cd ..
     ```
-4. Set up all environment variables
+4. For AWS S3 setup (optional): Set up all environment variables and uncomment the code for boto3 and whitenoise in settings.py.
     ```
     export SECRET_KEY=""
     export DEBUG_VALUE="True"